Published On: January 24, 2023

 A structured meal plan can help establish healthy dietary patterns.
 When you plan your meals, you can also shop mindfully and avoid stocking up on foods that could trigger your next binging episode.

 When you’re feeling overwhelmed, it can be difficult to avoid the pressure to binge.
-Instead of pushing stress aside, find ways to confront and manage it.
-Stress management will be essential as you learn how to recover from binge eating disorder.
+Instead of pushing your feelings aside, find ways to confront and manage your stress levels.
+Stress management techniques will be essential as you learn how to recover from binge eating disorder.

 Mindfulness meditation for stress can help you let go of stress, anxiety, negativity, and other factors that might be contributing to binge eating.
 Spending even 10 minutes on meditation daily can improve your emotional and physical well-being.